-38-time Emmy Award-winning reporter Jim Altman came to FOX61 in 2005 after some memorable stops along the way.
+42-time Emmy Award-winning journalist Jim Altman came to FOX61 in 2005 after some memorable stops along the way.

-When the on-camera bug bit him, Jim landed his first full-time on-air job at WAMI-TV, Miami as a reporter for the critically-acclaimed South Beach News Magazine “The Times”.
+Jim landed his first full-time on-air job at WAMI-TV, Miami as a reporter for the critically-acclaimed South Beach News Magazine, 'The Times'.
 He also hosted the Mervyn’s Beach Bash, a nationally televised extreme sports program shot in Los Angeles.

-Jim joined WSYX-TV (ABC/FOX) in Columbus, Ohio where he covered the Ohio State Buckeyes championship season.
-In just over two years in Columbus, Jim won four Emmy Awards for news reporting, including the Midwest Emmy Award for Best Feature Reporter.
+Jim joined WSYX-TV (ABC/FOX) in Columbus, Ohio, where he covered the Ohio State Buckeyes championship season.
+In just over two years in Columbus, Jim won four Emmy Awards, including the Midwest Emmy Award for Best Feature Reporter.

 In his spare time, Jim supports charitable causes.